Blog

 • Calm, atmospheric visuals

-• Strong composition
+• Strong compositions

-• Natural light and simple styling
+• Natural light and minimal styling

 Licensing

-• Free for commercial and personal use
+• Free for personal and commercial use

-• No attribution required (though appreciated)
+• No attribution required (but appreciated)

 Price

-• Free library
+• Free image library

-• Unsplash+ premium subscription from 4USD/month
+• Unsplash+ premium membership from around $4 USD per month

 Why I like it